 Attending the Hospital Emergency Department (A&E, Casualty)

-If you currently attend the Rheumatology Service at Whiston or St Helens Hospital and you feel the emergency may be dealt with by talking to a local Rheumatology expert, then between 9-5, Mon-Fri, you can phone and speak to a Rheumatology Nurse Specialist.
+If you currently attend the Rheumatology Service at Whiston or St Helens Hospital and you feel the emergency may be dealt with by talking to a local Rheumatology expert, then between 9-10AM, Mon-Fri, you can phone and speak to a Rheumatology Nurse Specialist.
 If the Nurse Specialist is already on a call you will be put through to an answering machine or after 10AM.
 You will be contacted within 1 working day.